documentationfor yFiles for HTML 3.0.0.1

 KeyboardInputModeRecognizes key events.

-StripeDropInputModeHandles drag’n’drop operations of nodes onto the canvas.
-Facilitates convenient creation of new rows and columns, including visual feedback for a user.
+StripeDropInputModeHandles drag-and-drop operations of nodes onto the canvas.
+Facilitates the creation of new rows and columns, and provides visual feedback to the user.
 This child input mode is disabled if TableEditorInputMode is used as a child input mode of GraphEditorInputMode.

-If used in conjunction with GraphEditorInputMode, the ClickInputMode, KeyboardInputMode, and TextEditorInputMode child input modes of TableEditorInputMode are disabled and the respective GraphEditorInputMode counterparts are enabled.
+If used in conjunction with GraphEditorInputMode, the ClickInputMode and KeyboardInputMode child input modes of TableEditorInputMode are disabled and the corresponding GraphEditorInputMode counterparts are enabled.

-Each of the input modes can be obtained or replaced using a like-named property defined by TableEditorInputMode.
+Each of the input modes can be obtained or replaced using a property with the same name that is defined by TableEditorInputMode.

 In order for TableEditorInputMode and its child input modes to properly recognize the connection between a table structure/table model and its group node, they rely on the table model being bound to the group node.
 The input modes query the group node’s look-up and expect to find a table model: